-- Strengthening other tissues: Joints, tendons, ligaments, and cartilage.
+- Strengthening soft tissues: Joints, tendons, ligaments, and cartilage.
 Plenty of muscles get involved, but you’re also working out the other soft tissues which will prevent injury.

 - Core stabilization and posture: By keeping yourself upright during the movement, you’re improving your posture and your core.